curl/everything-curl/usingcurl/scpsftp.md

 curl attempts to use your public key as found in the `.ssh` subdirectory in your home directory if the server offers public key authentication.
-When doing so, you still need to tell curl which user name to use on the server.
+When doing so, you still need to tell curl which username to use on the server.
 For example, the user 'john' lists the entries in his home directory on the remote SFTP server called 'sftp.example.com':

     curl -u john: sftp://sftp.example.com/

-If curl cannot authenticate with the public key for any reason, it instead attempts to use the user name + password if the server allows it and the credentials are passed on the command line.
+If curl cannot authenticate with the public key for any reason, it instead attempts to use the username + password if the server allows it and the credentials are passed on the command line.

 For example, the same user from above has the password `RHvxC6wUA` on a remote